 – 8 –

-An understanding of progressive morality grounded on equality among free individuals within a cooperative scheme (see DP-1 to DP-7) points to the following conception of socioeconomic justice along neo-Marxist or post-capitalist lines:
+A progressive understanding of society as a scheme of cooperation among moral equals (see DP-1 to DP-7) also supports the following conception of socioeconomic justice along neo-Marxist or post-capitalist lines:

 “…to manage our economic affairs… if we had the opportunity to start again [we] could hold a lottery, or perhaps have a brawl, to decide who owns what productive resources.
 The unfortunate losers would have to hire themselves out to work for the more fortunate winners, and the goods the losers produced could then be ‘freely’ exchanged by their owners, the people who didn’t produce them.
 Of course, this is the capitalist ‘solution’… Alternatively, we could make the best educated, or perhaps most ruthless among us, responsible for planning how to use society’s scarce resources and for telling the rest of us what to do.
-But [now] command planning is in the dustbins of history where it belongs. …we know authoritarian planning does not yield economic democracy, equity, and efficiency… In the aftermath of the collapse of communism, debate about alternatives to capitalism has divided into three camps: proponents of market socialism, supporters of community-based economics, and proponents of national democratic planning. …since everyone in all three camps is thoroughly committed to democracy, all understand that the struggle to eventually replace capitalism must necessarily take the form of fighting for reforms within capitalism for the foreseeable future. …their differences about the future do not mean they cannot agree [about] reforms to advance the cause of equitable cooperation…”
+But [now] command planning is in the dustbins of history where it belongs. …authoritarian planning does not yield economic democracy, equity, [or] efficiency… In the aftermath of the collapse of communism, debate about alternatives to capitalism has divided into three camps: proponents of market socialism,… community-based economics, and… national democratic planning. …since everyone in all three camps is thoroughly committed to democracy, all understand that the struggle to eventually replace capitalism must necessarily take the form of fighting for reforms within capitalism for the foreseeable future. …their differences about the future do not mean they cannot agree [about] reforms to advance the cause of equitable cooperation…”

 Questions to consider: